shadowshot-x/minikube-slatra/Experiment1/README.md

 `$ kubectl get pods -n kube-system -o wide`

+`$ kubectl get pods --field-selector metadata.name=myname`

+This is an example of field selector.
+These are resource fields.

+`$ kubectl get pods --all-namespaces --field-selector metadata.namespace!=default`

 Here we list all the pods in kube-system namespace with the control plane.
 These include CoreDNS, etcd, kube-apiserver, kube-controller-manager, kube-proxy(as this is also a Node) and kube-scheduler.
 We can see the Number of pods for each type, Status, Restarts, Age and IP.

 ### Kubectl get deployments